 If the right people don’t have access to the right material when they need it, your solution is not working.
 How many times have you received a file link, even from an internal colleague, and seen the Google Drive Screenshot with a message “You need permission to access”.

 It happens all the time because Google Drive is largely built as a personal work repository.
 Control of a file is with an individual and they have to click into “Advanced” to be able to share in a reasonable manner.
-Sure you can have Team Drives but does every employee have the right to put whatever they want in there?
+Sure you can have Shared Drives but does every employee have the right to put whatever they want in there?
 That can easily turn a well-intentioned, neat collaborative area into a swamp of personal files that no one can sort through.

 Most companies and organizations work with outside partners like agencies, dealers, and perhaps even directly with customers.
 They aren’t part of your team at Google, so how do you manage what they have access to?
 You can invite them for broad access to your Drive or you might have to invite them to individual files.
 That can be fine for one or two partners, but what about 100, all with slightly different access needs?

 With digital asset management you can create permission levels for individuals or groups of users and provide varying levels of access to groups of files.
 For example, you need your partners to have access to brand and product images, or when you need the design team to access RAW camera files.
 With digital asset management, you create permission groups that have access to just the relevant files and invite your partners individually or in bulk.
 They can then go in and get what they need when they need it.
 They won’t bother you for fulfillment requests and they won’t run up against “request access” warnings.